cybergu0ck/notes/engineering/software-engineering/version-control/git/07-undoing-changes.md

    git reflog
    ```

-1. Checkout tp that hash, the HEAD will now be in detached state.
+1. Checkout to that hash, the HEAD will now be in detached state.

    ```bash
    git checkout <hash>